actfree/freerbeing/content/en/post/karma-isnt-a-points-system.md

 **Karma can be easily misunderstood**

-Karma is often seen as some kind of sliding-scale points system, set in the terms of the material world.
+Karma is often just seen as some kind of sliding-scale points system, set in the terms of the material world.
 Do good things get good things.
 Do bad things get bad things.
 Gold stars for good behaviour.